 Along with a 3.5mm headphone adapter, Belkin’s option also provides a Lightning dongle.
 That means you can listen to music and charge your iPhone at the same time.
 Just use the standard Lightning cable that comes with every iPhone.

 The Rockstar also features a built-in DAC for the best sound quality possible.
 Belkin backs the adapter with a two-year warranty.

 Wired Headphones for iPhones Live On

-Even though Apple has moved on from the 3.5mm headphone adapter on the iPhone, there’s no need for you to cut the cord and go wireless.
-Whether you select a pair of Lightning headphones, or an adapter to use with a pair of standard wired headphones, enjoy your tunes.
+Even though Apple has moved on from the iPhone’s 3.5mm headphone jack, there’s no need to cut the cord.
+Whether you select a pair of Lightning headphones or use a wired adapter, enjoy your music.

 And if you still can’t go wireless, take a look at some of the best wired headphones on the market.